• Art magazine

 • Industrial areas (with many empty walls)

 h.
-Use color with a clear goal
+Use color with a clear purpose

-Wonderful composition and coordination of color
+Wonderful composition and color coordination

-Wonderful composition and coordination of color
+Wonderful composition and color coordination.

-Photo by Cristina Gottardi @Cristina_Gottardi
+Photo by Cristina Gottardi @cristina_gottardi

-photo by Simone Hutsch @Hysupersimi, via Unsplash
+Photo by Simone Hutsch @heysupersimi, via Unsplash

 Technical tips and camera settings

 j.
-Reduce the depth of field
+Reduce depth of field

-Here the bokeh effect was effectively used for a minimalist touch
+Here, the bokeh effect was used effectively for a minimalist touch

-Here the bokeh effect was used effectively for a minimalist touch
+Here, the bokeh effect was used effectively for a minimalist touch.

 k.
 Experiment with different exposures